gvwilson/sensibleadventures/cloudherd/new.md

 *are* you on?" he asked, his voice still belligerent but three notches less rude than it had been.

-"I have the privilege of serving Her Highness, Princess Shudarga," Sergeant Dorbu said calmly.
+"I have the privilege of serving the most respected Princess Shudarga," Sergeant Dorbu said calmly.

 "Rebels..." breathed a voice behind Noxy.
 She and Sensy jumped and spun around.
 Rash had sidled up behind the two girls, but instead of